 Dry Rot Barrier Paint

-Stop house Dry Rot fungus
+Stop spread of Dry Rot fungus

-Property Repair Systems - free help - 01626 331351 - where you can speak to real people
+Property Repair Systems is OPEN FOR BUSINESS - free help - 01626 872886

 There are two main types of wood rotting fungus that attack damp timber in houses and commercial buildings, Wet rots and Dry rot.
 To buy rot treatment you need to know the difference between a variety of Wet rots and the unique fungus, Dry rot (Latin name - Serpula lacrymans).
 This is because Dry rot can travel across dry areas made of any material to reach untreated wood to eat.
 Wet rots are confined to the wet areas only.
 However, areas of Wet rot that dry out can easily turn into Dry rot, as the dampness level falls into the range that Dry rot prefers.